hdatteln/shoppingListBot/HowTo.md

 3) Now, we need to create a public a URL for our node server, so that can accept events sent from Slack.
    A completed slack bot would be deployed into a production environment and configured to be available to send and receive http requests.
 But while you are developing locally, it would be tiresome if you had to constantly redeploy your app in order to test your last changes.
     'ngrok' is a handy solution for this, which sets up tunnelling and a temporary public URL for your local node app.
     Follow the steps here: https://api.slack.com/tutorials/tunneling-with-ngrok
-    In the last step, run `./ngrok http 3000` (3000 matches the port in your express)
+    In the last step, run `./ngrok http 3000` (3000 matches the port in your express app, set in `index.js`)
-4) Create a URL endpoint to accepts the events on our Express server.
+4) Assemble an endpoint URL to accept the events on our express server.
 Let's use this format:
   `https://[ngroc forwarding domain]/slack/events`
-  this could look e.g. like this: `https://b6c1ae28.ngrok.io/slack/events`
+  This could look e.g. like this: `https://b6c1ae28.ngrok.io/slack/events` (The URL will be used in the next steps)
 5) Authentication:
-    Get the client signin secret under 'Basic Information':
+    Get the client signing secret from the Slack app configuration page under 'Basic Information' (under 'App Credentials'):
     ![](images/appauth1.png)

-    Then run:
+    Then run this command from your project root directory (replace `<client signing secret>` with the signing secret for your app, and `https://b6c1ae28.ngrok.io/slack/events` with the URL you assembled in step 4):

-   `$ ./node_modules/.bin/slack-verify --secret <client signin secret> https://b6c1ae28.ngrok.io/slack/events --port=3000`
+   `$ ./node_modules/.bin/slack-verify --secret <client signing secret> https://b6c1ae28.ngrok.io/slack/events --port=3000`

    (if you get a 'port in already in use' error message, check if your express app is already running, and if so, stop it.)

-6) While on the 'Basic Information' tab, save the different credentials as environment variables for later use:
+6) Back on the Slack app configuration page, while on the 'Basic Information' tab, save the different credentials as environment variables for later use, e.g. in your `~/.bash_profile` file
+(the bot token can be found under 'OAuth & Permissions'):

 ```
 export CLIENT_ID=xxx